 After exploring Vincent’s homeland, we will return to Amsterdam to view the recovered paintings and his other fascinating works at the Van Gogh Museum.
 Renowned masterpieces, quotes from letters and audio fragments all unite to answer your burning questions about the artist.
 For example, about his numerous self-portraits.
 About the time he spent in Southern France, where he painted Sunflowers.
 And about why he painted Almond Blossom.

-For more information and to book your excursion, please contact us.
+Click here for more information and to book your excursion.